Unnidathil Ennai Koduthen: Production

 After having a 1996 success with the Karthik film Gokulathil Seethai, Lakshmi Movie Makers began their sixth production and launched a film with director Vikraman in February 1998.
 Unnidathil Ennai Koduthen was set to feature Vijay in the lead role, whom Vikraman worked with in Poove Unakkaga, but production delays meant that the actor was replaced by Karthik.
+Karthik initially wanted to quit as he felt the story was similar to his earlier film Nandhavana Theru (1995), but after Vikraman assured him it was not, he remained.
 Though Meena was the initial choice for producers, she had to be replaced as Vikraman insisted on casting Roja.
 Swathi was initially approached to appear in a single song sequence for the film, but her refusal led to Anusha being chosen.
+Sarathkumar and Khushbu made cameo appearances as themselves for a song.

-Ajith Kumar later revealed that his role in the film was initially supposed to be a full-length role but the character underwent changes after the film started.
+Ajith Kumar revealed that his role in the film was initially supposed to be a full-length role but the character underwent changes after the film started.
 He continued to play his guest part in the film due to his admiration for his co-actor, Karthik.
-The success of Unnidathil Ennai Koduthen later led to Karthik making a guest appearance in the Ajith film Anantha Poongatre (1999).
+The success of Unnidathil Ennai Koduthen later made Karthik to make a guest appearance in the Ajith film Anantha Poongatre (1999).

 Soundtrack

-The soundtrack of the film was composed by S. A. Rajkumar, who also played a cameo as himself in the film alongside the music directors Gangai Amaren and Deva.
-"Edho Oru Paattu" was later used in the Hindi film Mann as "Chaha Hai Tujhko".
+The soundtrack was composed by S. A. Rajkumar.
+The song "Edho Oru Paattu" was later adapted by Sanjeev–Darshan in the Hindi film Mann (1999) as "Chaha Hai Tujhko".

-Release
+Release and reception

-The film was released on 15 August 1998.